 "Go ahead."
 Jack gave his head a sharp nod.
 "Try to break it.
 I dare you."

 Suspicion warred with the desire to wipe that irritating self-confidence away in one, fell swoop.
 It had to be a trick, he was certain.
 There was no way Jack would hand his precious staff over to the very person who had all but destroyed his life when the item had last been in their possession.
 No, Frost was up to something, but not even Pitch's wicked intelligence could discern what.
 Keeping one eye on the spirit before him, Pitch summoned what remained of his dark powers in the wake of his crushing defeat, the remnants of corrupted energy swirling into being as he focussed all his might on rending the wooden rod in two.
-To his dismay his powers simply rebounded off the object, the staff flying from his hands with a crackle of frosted denial to land in the snow where it rested innocuously, looking for all the world like nothing more than another piece of wood.
+To his dismay his powers simply rebounded off the object, the staff flying from his hands with a crackle of frosted denial to land in the snow where it rested innocuously, looking for all the world like nothing more than a piece of wood.

 Jack bent to retrieve it, the item coming to life where his hands touched it as it always had, and Pitch, still reeling from the effects of his own powers rebounding against him, allowed his sleek veneer to slip long enough for a single statement to escape him.